Chinook wind: Interior Chinooks and gardening on Great Plains

 The frequent midwinter thaws by interior Chinooks in Great Plains country are more of a bane than a blessing to gardeners.
 Plants can be visibly brought out of dormancy by persistent, warm interior Chinook winds, or have their hardiness reduced even if they appear to remain dormant.
 In either case, they become vulnerable to later cold waves.

 Many plants which do well at Winnipeg – where constant cold maintains dormancy throughout the winter – are difficult to grow in the Alberta Chinook belt.
 Examples include basswood, some apple, raspberry, and juneberry varieties, and Amur maples.
 Native trees in the interior Chinook-affected areas of Alberta are known to be small, with much less growth than the same species growing in areas not affected by interior Chinook winds.
 This is once again caused by the "off-and-on" dormancy throughout winter.

 Health

 Interior Chinook winds are said to sometimes cause a sharp increase in the number of migraine headaches suffered by the locals.
 At least one study conducted by the department of clinical neurosciences at the University of Calgary supports that belief.
-They are popularly believed to increase irritability and sleeplessness.